 Instead of buying baking soda to absorb odors in your refrigerator and freezer, try charcoal!
 I put a couple of pieces in each.
 After about five weeks, I replace with new ones, using the old ones for grilling.

 I just ADORE getting two completely frugal uses out of one thing, don't you?

-My tip concerns removing odors from objects, furniture, etc. If you can put it in a plastic bag or cover it with sheet plastic to seal, then just buy however many bags of charcoal briquettes and cover the object with them.
-Seal it closed and let set for a few days or even a couple of weeks.
-You may have to do this more than once but I doubt it.
+If you can put it in a plastic bag or cover it with sheet plastic to seal, then just buy however many bags of charcoal briquettes and cover the object with them.